halfrost/vue-objccn/README.md

 > cordova run ios
 > cordova run android

-Cordova only generated a shell of the app, inside the specific content still read the webpage, in the corresponding application which has a www inside the folder, this folder is to load the page inside.
-JavaScript package will generate the www folder, just replace the content which inside the Cordova corresponding platform’s www folder.
+Cordova only generated a shell of the app, all the content are still read from the web page.
+There is a folder called WWW in the corresponding application and used to load the page.
+JavaScript package will generate the www folder, just replace the content under this folder.

-Add a few words, app development to the present so mature era, if you develop a large app, with Cordova framework to do, do not use Objective-C or Swift to develop, do not do any optimization, the user experience is really not as good as the native fast.
-I have a special package to experience the Cordova app, did not do any optimization, packaged out on the experience, if it is critical of the user, on the current major app close to the perfect experience compared to really do not feel a little sense of satisfaction.
-If you really want to use front-end technology development app, to give 2 recommendations, if it is Cordova framework, we must try to optimize it, otherwise, the performance of app is not as good as the native performance.
-If you want to have a close to the native experience, then you can consider using React Native or Weex.
+In addition, if you develop a large app with Cordova framework and no any optimization, the user experience is really not as fast as the native.
+If you really want to use front-end technology to develop app, share you two recommendation: The one is trying to do optimization when use Cordova framework.
+The other is using React Native or Weex to get the experience close to native.

 ## 🚀 Cross-platform development

-JavaScript cross-platform development packaged into desktop applications, mainly use the Electron framework.
-Here you need to install the devdependencies inside "electron", "electron-builder", "electron-packager" these three framework.
-Make sure the other path configuration in the webpack have configured completed.
+Package this project into desktop application by JavaScript cross-platform development, mainly used the Electron framework.
+Here you need to install these three dependencies "electron", "electron-builder" and "electron-packager" in devDependencies.
+Configure other paths in the webpack.

 About Cordova installation, I make complaints a little network problems in china.
 If you are not over the wall in china, it is really painful.
 For example, Not over the wall and in a very poor network environment, installation of Cordova globally, lots of error, even for the complete installation of cnpm after the addition of the iOS platform will later report a problem of 'co' file can not find, I suspect cnpm could not install the command complete.
 Later, I go back home, over the wall and network environment is very good, All of a sudden the npm installation is complete.
 But there is a small episode: If Cordova iOS 4.4.0 template throw a error, suggest installation of several times, the reason is still for the network over the wall in china, no catch to it.